Why Purple Vegetables and Fruits Pack a Healthy Punch

 Colour is good for you

-The health benefits of purple vegetables and fruits, as well as foods that are on the red and blue spectrum, include lowered cholesterol, increased immunity and many more – but what’s the active ingredient behind all of this?
+The health benefits of purple vegetables and fruits, as well as foods that are on the red and blue spectrum, include lowered cholesterol and increased immunity, to name a few – but what’s the active ingredient behind all of this?

 Anthocyanins are the powerful plant compounds responsible not only for the royal hues, but also for the inflammation-busting and blood pressure-lowering goodness in common foods such as plums, red cabbage, figs, beetroot and berries.

 If your aim is to eat more red, purple and blue foods, there are many options gracing grocery store shelves.
-Look out for rhubarb, aubergine (the skin is high in anthocyanins), radishes, purple carrots, purple beans, purple mangetout peas, red onions, purple micro herbs and even edible purple flowers.
-Reap the benefits purple vegetables and fruits with these recipes…
+Look out for rhubarb, aubergine (the skin is high in anthocyanins), radishes, purple carrots, purple beans, purple mangetout peas, red onions, purple micro herbs, and even edible purple flowers.
+Reap the benefits with these recipes…

 Aubergine Recipes